The Guardian: Jonathan Aitken

-In 1995, both the Granada Television programme World in Action and The Guardian were sued for libel by the then cabinet minister Jonathan Aitken, for their allegation that Harrods owner Mohamed Al Fayed had paid for Aitken and his wife to stay at the Hôtel Ritz in Paris, which would have amounted to accepting a bribe on Aitken's part.
+In 1995, both the Granada Television programme World in Action and The Guardian were sued for libel by the cabinet minister Jonathan Aitken, for their allegation that Harrods owner Mohamed Al Fayed had paid for Aitken and his wife to stay at the Hôtel Ritz in Paris, essentially a bribe to Aitken.
 Aitken publicly stated that he would fight with "the simple sword of truth and the trusty shield of British fair play".
 The court case proceeded, and in 1997 The Guardian produced evidence that Aitken's claim of his wife paying for the hotel stay was untrue.
 In 1999, Aitken was jailed for perjury and perverting the course of justice.

 Connection

-In May 1998, a series of Guardian investigations exposed the wholesale fabrication of a much-garlanded ITV documentary The Connection, produced by Carlton Television.
+In May 1998, a series of Guardian investigations exposed that a much-garlanded ITV documentary The Connection produced by Carlton Television was mostly fabricated.

 The documentary purported to film an undiscovered route by which heroin was smuggled into the United Kingdom from Colombia.
-An internal inquiry at Carlton found that The Guardian's allegations were in large part correct and the then industry regulator, the ITC, punished Carlton with a record £2 million fine for multiple breaches of the UK's broadcasting codes.
+An internal inquiry at Carlton found that The Guardian's allegations were in large part correct, and the regulator Independent Television Commission (ITC) punished Carlton with a record £2 million fine for multiple breaches of the UK's broadcasting codes.
 The scandal led to an impassioned debate about the accuracy of documentary production.

-Later in June 1998, The Guardian revealed further fabrications in another Carlton documentary from the same director.
+In June 1998 The Guardian revealed further fabrications in another Carlton documentary by the same director.